 The turn of political administrations has always brought changes to the literary landscape.
 The dystopian narratives of the late 1980s like Margaret Atwood’s The Handmaid’s Tale or Alan Moore’s V for Vendetta were seen as a response to the fundamentalist politics of Ronald Reagan’s presidency. […] But Trump, a president so unlike any of his predecessors, has jolted society in a more fundamental way.
 Despite branding himself as a New York City billionaire, he bypassed barriers of class and geography, and captured the presidency by bringing the grievances of small-town America to the fore.
 Suddenly, the voices of Pittsburgh steel factories have begun to echo in book-lined Manhattan offices.

-NPR News, which is already reporting on the 2018 Election in West Virginia, sent me down to Pineville to record a meet-and-greet with U.S. House candidate Richard Ojeda, sponsored by the United Mine Workers of America.
+Went down to Pineville, WV, to record a meet-and-greet with U.S. House candidate Richard Ojeda, sponsored by the United Mine Workers of America, for NPR News.
 It was lots of fun talking to Wyoming County voters about what they’re thinking about going into the election; many were teachers who had been galvanized by Ojeda during the spring’s big strike action in Charleston.

 In September 2017, I sold two nonfiction books to my dream editor, Kate Medina.
 One of the books is about the history and legacy of the Battle of Blair Mountain; the other is an essay collection.
 Here’s the announcement from Publishers Marketplace: